amanzi/amanzi/testing/verification/transport/saturated/steady-state/dispersion_45_point_2d/amanzi_dispersion_45_point_2d.rst

 Schematic
 ~~~~~~~~~

-The flow direction, and source location are shown in the following schematic.
+The flow direction and source location are shown in the following schematic.

 .. figure:: schematic/schematic.png
     :figclass: align-center